-We are the Scottish Maritime Museum, a family friendly attraction telling the story of the nation’s maritime past, present and future.
+We are the Scottish Maritime Museum, two family friendly attractions telling the story of the nation’s maritime past, present and future.
 We are home to amazing ships, industrial machinery and nautical inspired artwork.

-Discover something new at our main museum at Irvine Harbourside.
+Discover something new at our museum at Irvine Harbourside.
 Inside the Linthouse you can see our permanent collection under the spectacular glass roof which gives the building its nickname the ‘Cathedral of Engineering’.
-Along with a changing temporary exhibition programme, there are children’s trails and daily virtual tours of vessels and the 1800s tenement flat.
+Along with a changing temporary exhibition programme, there are children’s trails and there are timed tours to the 1920’s Shipworkers flat and Fitting Shed.
+Also virtual tours of vessels and the 1800s tenement flat.
 We regularly run art activities and talks for kids and adults alike.
 School groups of all ages are welcome for tours and workshops.

-Our Dumbarton museum is none other than the Denny Tank, the world’s first ship model experiment tank!
+Our Dumbarton museum is none other than the Denny Ship Model Experiment Tank, the world’s first ship model experiment tank!
 This unique building and its machinery tell the story of the Clyde’s shipbuilding history.
 The first floor houses touring exhibitions and interactive gadgets and games!

 Statement of purpose